Welcome to 2P

 Measuring - using scales, rulers/measuring tapes, and telling the time

-Other subjects -
+Other subjects and how they link/cross -

 Please look in your child's orange homework book each weekend for their Literacy homework.
 This book should be handed in for marking every Tuesday.